joonasy/rebirth/docs/content/styleguide/css/naming-conventions.md

 ### Reserved prefixes and suffixes in SASS variables

-Default SASS variables do not need hyphens, use camelCase instead. e.g. `$baseFontSize` not `$base-fontSize`.
+Default SASS variables do not need hyphens, use camelCase instead. e.g. `$fontSize` not `$font-size`.

 Component SASS variables however _do_ need hyphens e.g. `$MyComponent-heading` not `$MyComponentHeading`.